 Additionally, this study relies on self-reported measures, potentially subject to biases like common method bias and social desirability bias.
 To enhance the validity of the findings, future research could incorporate multiple sources of data, such as supervisor ratings and objective performance measures.
 Future research could replicate the study in different industries and cultural contexts to enhance the generalizability of the findings.
 Examining how ethical leadership, POS, and LMX influence OCB in diverse settings would provide a more comprehensive understanding of this phenomenon.
 Longitudinal studies could provide insights into the causal relationships between ethical leadership, POS, LMX, and OCB over time, yielding a deeper understanding of their dynamics.
-In conjunction with quantitative research, employing qualitative approaches like interviews or focus groups could provide a more comprehensive understanding of the individual and organizations to explore how ethical leadership, POS, LMX, and OCB operate at both the individual and organizational levels, accounting for potential cross-level interactions.
+In conjunction with quantitative research, employing qualitative approaches like interviews or focus groups could provide a more comprehensive understanding of the underlying mechanisms and processes involved.
+Considering the hierarchical nature of organizations, future research could adopt a multilevel analysis approach to explore how ethical leadership, POS, LMX, and OCB operate at both the individual and organizational levels, accounting for potential cross-level interactions.
 Comparative studies across different industries or countries could help identify contextual factors influencing the relationships between ethical leadership, POS, LMX, and OCB.
 These comparisons could provide valuable insights.